nk412/nk412.github.io/src/photoblog/greenland.md

 ::bleed:hugeberg.avif(A giant tabular iceberg floats in the Ilulissat Icefjord.)

 What you're seeing is, as the expression goes, _just the tip of the iceberg_.
 Ninety percent of its volume is submerged below the sea.
-It stands at a hundred metres above the sea, and nine hundred metres below.
+The biggest of these stands at a hundred metres above the sea, and nine hundred metres below.

 ::image:bergsboat.avif(A boat on the bottom right for scale.)

-::pullquote(The Jakobshavn glacier is the likely birthplace of the Titanic's killer.)
+::pullquote(The Ilulissat glacier is the likely birthplace of the Titanic's killer.)

 ::image:boatwindow.avif

 These giant blocks of ice are the size of entire towns.
 Can't get too close to them, though.
-As they crack and melt, their center of gravity shifts, and sometimes, they roll over, causing enormous tides and coastal tsunamis.
+As they crack and melt, their centre of gravity shifts, and sometimes, they roll over, causing lethal waves and coastal tsunamis.

 ::image:texture.avif(Shapes and textures of icebergs vary wildly, and tell a lot about the journey they've been on.)
 In the sun, the melting ice creates channels and draws streaks on the surface.
 Under water, warm sea currents etch tiny groove like patterns that almost seems biological.
 The berg on the right has very recently rolled over.

 ::image:street.avif(A quiet street in Ilulissat, looking out to the sea.)
-In the quiet town of Ilullisat, doing the dishes is never a chore.
+Ilulissat is Greenlandic for _Icebergs_.
+Here, doing the dishes is never a chore.
 The view outside is never static, as giant icebergs drift slowly, constantly.

 ::image:man.avif

-::image:church.avif(Zion's church is a historic Lutheran church, where little bergs lick the shore.)
+::image:church.avif(This historic Lutheran churcg where little bergs lick the shore, was built in 1782, and for a time, was the biggest building in Greenland.)